iiAku/kolibri-frontend/documentation/minter.md

 ## Overview

-The `Minter` contract provides core funtionality to the Kolibri ecosystem.
+The `Minter` contract provides core functionality to the Kolibri ecosystem.

 The `Minter` has three main functions:
-1) Track the global interest index for Kolibri
+1) Track the `Global Interest Index` for Kolibri
 2) Provide implementation logic for deposit/withdraw/borrow/repay/liquidate operations.
 3) Act as the `Minter` and `Burner` for the `Token` contract.

-`Interest Indices` and the interest accrual methodology is documented in the [System Overview](overview.md).
+The different `Interest Indices` and the interest accrual methodology are documented in the [Interest Calculation](README.md#interest-calculations-on-ovens) section of the [System Overview](README.md).

 The `Minter`'s functions can only be called by the `OvenProxy`.
 The `Minter` trusts all values that are passed in.